icedevml/react-native-hce-module-ios/README.md

-# Host Card Emulation for iOS Platform (React Native Turbo Module)
+# Host Card Emulation for iOS and Android (React Native)

 > [!IMPORTANT]
 > As per Apple's policy, **Host Card Emulation feature is only available for users based in the European